floorprotector/parse-server-simple-mailgun-adapter/README.md

 # parse-server-fp-simple-mailgun-adapter

-Used to send Parse Server password reset and email verification emails through Mailgun
+Used to send Parse Server password reset and email verification emails through AWS SES

 ## Use mime with templates
 This adapter provides the use of html/text templates for parse-server verifyEmail and passwordResetEmail.